 Related: The 7 Best Dividend ETFs [Get Income + Diversify]

-This index fund holds a focused list of only about 110 or so stocks, but it’s one of the best Fidelity ETFs because of its selectivity.
-Specifically, FDVV zeroes in on the very best dividend payers based on consistency of distributions, a strong history of payouts, and expectations that they’ll continue to grow those dividends going forward.
+This index fund holds a focused list of only about 120 or so stocks, but it’s one of the best Fidelity ETFs because of its selectivity.
+Some dividend funds will “reach” for yield by hyperfocusing on headline yield numbers while ignoring potential signals of poor quality.
+However, FDVV zeroes in on the very best dividend payers based on consistency of distributions, a strong history of payouts, and expectations that they’ll continue to grow those cash distributions going forward.

 Related: 10 Best Stock Picking Services, Subscriptions, Advisors & Sites